mehra-sourav/foorball-roster-viewer/README.md

 ## Deployed Link
 The app is deployed on Netlify and can be accessed through ➡️ [this](https://football-roster-viewer.netlify.app)

+Use the included psg-roster-players.csv file to upload data.

 ## Available Scripts

 In the project directory, you can run: